zhangxinxu/mobilebone/ReadMe.md

 -----------------
 Interaction experience is good enough to compare with the native APP. <br>
 1. Phonegap that to native APP is a single index.html, We need the same switch effects as native.<br>
-2. Hybird app, as you know, mixed web-app and native-app.
+2. Hybrid app, as you know, mixed web-app and native-app.
 So, it' better that they have some switching experience.<br>
 3. Even no refresh interaction is not something bad for mobile APP.

 How to use?